schbz/ClautoHotkey/README.md

 This project is licensed under the MIT License - see the LICENSE file for details.

+:dollar::dollar::dollar::dollar::dollar::dollar::dollar::dollar::dollar::dollar::dollar::dollar::dollar:

 # Instructions

 ###  This portion of the readme file is just what's inside of context.txt in markdown format.

-This project should take additional time to ensure all context is taken into consideration without an unequal amount token consumption in comparison to the projects complixity.
+This project should take additional time to ensure all context is taken into consideration without an unequal amount token consumption in comparison to the request's complexity.

+Ensure all variables are properly declared in the appropriate scope.

+Ensure all functions have the appropriate amount of parameters.

+The <All> library does include some important classes such as CMD, Beep, ClipboardHistory, etc.

 # Core Responsibilities